Performance & Conditioning for High School Athletes, Feenick, Summer 2019

 Required texts are not included in the cost of course.

 The instructor will use a variety of materials for this course.
-Many of these materials will be articles from peer reviewed research journals that will be posted in Moodle.
+Many of these materials will be articles from peer reviewed research journals that will be posted in Canvas.
 In addition, you should purchase the following books published by the National Strength and Conditioning Association (NSCA).
 The used versions of these books are encouraged and can be purchased at a lower price.
 Amazon is a good source for purchase but can take several weeks for delivery.
 You may need to choose a faster shipment timeline than the basic plan.

 NSCA publications.
 In many cases these books have several authors: